FawwazRaza/FawwazRaza/README.md

 ## About Me

 I'm a **Software Engineer** building **production-grade systems** at the intersection of **AI and full-stack development**.
-I architect complete software solutions—from database design to AI integration—that solve real problems and scale under load.
+I architect complete software solutions, from database design to AI integration that solve real problems and scale under load.

 ```python
 class FawwazRaza: